ManasiLangore/Amezon_clone_project/README.md

 # 🛒 Amazon Clone

-This is my second web project — a **fully responsive Amazon Clone** built using **HTML, CSS, and JavaScript**. 🏪 This project replicates the **homepage** and some core functionalities of Amazon, helping me practice front-end development skills and UI design.
+This is my second web project — a **fully responsive Amazon Clone** built using **HTML and CSS**. 🏪 This project replicates the **homepage** and some core functionalities of Amazon, helping me practice front-end development skills and UI design.

 ## 📌 Features
 - 🎨 **Responsive Design** — Works on desktops, tablets, and mobile devices